• Skip to main content

 • Cut the gelatin into small pieces and cover with a little water.
 Leave for ten minutes until the gelatin leaves are soft.

-• In the meantime, add the sugar, 4 tbsp of golden syrup and 4 tbsp of water to a heavy bottomed saucepan.
+• In the meantime, add the sugar, 4 tablespoon of golden syrup and 4 tablespoon of water to a heavy bottomed saucepan.

 • Heat the pan on a medium flame until the sugar has completely dissolved.